Sushmitakr/Maverick-GameManagerService/readme.md

-This is Fazeels code of Gamedescriptor code.
+This is Sushmita's code of Game Manager service code.